lexmihaylov/AsyncUtils/README.md

     * `Array params` - function input arguments
 * `start()` - starts the webworker
 * `terminate()` - terminates the worker

+## AsyncUtils.List
+#### Parameters
+* `List` - the array that we want to iterate
+#### Public methods
+* `Promise each(handle)` - iterates thru all the elements of a list
+    * `Function handle` - this function will be called ot each iteration
+* `Promise filter(handle)` - filters elements and creates a new array with elements that fullfill a specific condition
+    * `Function handle` - function that will check if an element fullfills a specific condition
+* `Promise map(handle)` - iterates thru an array and creates a new array with augmeted values
+    * `Function handle` - called on every iteration and returns the new array value
+* `Promise find(handle)` - searches for an item that fullfills a condition
+    * `Function handle` - checks for a specific condition

 # Contribution